-Kolbe & Fanning Numismatic Booksellers will be holding their 2013 New York Book Auction at the Waldorf-Astoria Hotel in New York City on Saturday, January 12 in conjunction with the New York International Numismatic Convention.
+Kolbe & Fanning Numismatic Booksellers will be holding their 2013 New York Book Auction at the Waldorf-Astoria Hotel in New York City on Saturday, January 12 in conjunction with the New York International Numismatic Convention (NYINC).
 While the sale includes books and other publications spanning the entire range of numismatics, some of the most important material offered includes the personal papers of Vladimir and Elvira Eliza Clain-Stefanelli.

 Vladimir Clain and Elvira Eliza Olinescu began their numismatic careers in Europe.
 The couple’s early lives were continually affected by warfare, with Elvira’s family fleeing their native Romania in her youth and her formal education at the Cernăuți university ceasing with the 1940 Soviet invasion of northern Bukovina.
 In 1939, she had married Vladimir Clain (born Waldemar Günther Klein).
 Vladimir held a doctoral degree, being a student of history and archaeology—and increasingly of numismatics.
 Their lives were upended when they were sent to the Buchenwald concentration camp by the Germans in 1943.
 They survived a year and a half in Buchenwald before being released.
 With Romania being under Soviet rule, they decided to live in Italy, where they worked for the Santamaria firm.
 At some point, they began to go by Clain-Stefanelli, Stefanelli being Vladimir’s mother’s maiden name.